• Recipe Index

 sun dried tomato quiche in cast iron pan with plates, glasses, and ingredients

 I can't remember the last time I made a quiche.
-I've had several rubbery bland quiches at cafes and that kind of killed my interest in them.
+I've had several rubbery, bland quiches at cafes, which has somewhat dampened my interest in them.
 Yet, as is so often the case, when I went to make one of my own, it turned out so much better.
 It was silky and creamy in a way that seems really impressive for something that's more or less beaten eggs and cream baked in a pie crust with some add-in ingredients for flavor.

-This is the perfect breakfast dish - good for a lazy weekend hanging out at home yet also nice enough for a get-together.
+This is the perfect breakfast dish - suitable for a lazy weekend at home, yet also nice enough for a gathering.
 It also works well for any meal of the day.
 It's just as tasty cold from the fridge as it is warm from the oven.
 You know, just in case you want to go back for another slice a little later on.
 And, spoiler alert, you will.

-For a special brunch occasion, pair this quiche recipe with my Easy Cheese and Chive Scones, maybe this Cauliflower Potato Leek Soup, and a Gin and Elderflower Tonic.
+For a special brunch occasion, pair this quiche recipe with my Easy Cheese and Chive Scones, maybe this Cauliflower Potato Leek Soup, or these Danish Pancake Balls.
+For drinks, a Gin and Elderflower Tonic, a Cucumber Gin Cocktail, or this Frozen Matcha Latte.

 And for another fun egg dish, try my Baked Scotch Eggs.